-The school will always report 'specified injuries' to the HSE without delay.
+The school will always report 'specified injuries' to the Business Partner for Estates who will contact HSE on the school's behalf without delay.
 These injuries include the following:

-- Accidents to employees causing either death or major injury - Accidents resulting in employees being away from work or being unable to perform their normal work duties for more than seven consecutive days (this seven-day period does not include the day of the accident) - Fractures, other than to fingers, thumbs and toes - Amputation of an arm, hand, finger, thumb, leg, foot or toe - Any injury likely to lead to permanent loss of sight or reduction in sight in one or both eyes - Any crush injury to the head or torso, causing damage to the brain or internal organs - Serious burn injuries (including scalding) which cover more than 10 percent of the whole body's surface area or cause significant damage to the eyes, respiratory system or other vital organs - Any scalping requiring hospital treatment - Any loss of consciousness caused by head injury or asphyxia - Any other injury arising from working in an enclosed space which leads to hypothermia or heat-induced illness, or that requires resuscitation or admittance to hospital for more than 24 hours
+- Accidents to employees causing either death or major injury; - Accidents resulting in employees being away from work or being unable to perform their normal work duties for more than seven consecutive days (this seven-day period does not include the day of the accident); - Fractures, other than to fingers, thumbs and toes; - Amputation of an arm, hand, finger, thumb, leg, foot or toe; - Any injury likely to lead to permanent loss of sight or reduction in sight in one or both eyes; - Any crush injury to the head or torso, causing damage to the brain or internal organs; - Serious burn injuries (including scalding) which cover more than 10 percent of the whole body's surface area or cause significant damage to the eyes, respiratory system or other vital organs; - Any scalping requiring hospital treatment;

+- Any loss of consciousness caused by head injury or asphyxia; - Any other injury arising from working in an enclosed space which leads to hypothermia or heat-induced illness, or that requires resuscitation or admittance to hospital for more than 24 hours.